Data move general FAQ

 - Teams images used in chats.

 Teams files are stored in SharePoint Online and Teams chat files are stored in OneDrive for Business.
-Voicemail, calendar, chat history, and contacts are stored in Exchange Online.
-In many cases, Exchange Online, SharePoint Online and OneDrive for Business are already used by the customer in the local datacenter geo and are also part of the Office 365 migration program for eligible customer countries.
+Voicemail, calendar, and contacts are stored in Exchange Online.
+In many cases, Exchange Online, SharePoint Online and OneDrive for Business are already used by the customer in the local datacenter geo and are also part of the Microsoft 365 migration program for eligible customer countries.

 What is the impact of having different services located in different geos?